You can dispute if you believe a ticket was issued unfairly, would like the fine to be reduced or the payment delayed.

-You or someone on your behalf can register a dispute in person.
-Please bring your ticket to
+You or someone on your behalf can dispute in person.
+Bring your ticket to one of the following:

-If you register your dispute by mail, be sure to include the following in a cover letter:
+If you register your dispute by mail, include the following in a letter:

-Mail your cover letter, along with a photocopy of the front of your ticket, to:
+Mail your letter, along with a photocopy of the front of your ticket, to:

 Ticket Dispute Processing

-Note: You have 30 days from the date of issue to dispute your ticket by mail.
-Your dispute must be post-marked within 30 calendar days from the date it was served to you.
+Your dispute must be post-marked within 30 calendar days from the date the ticket was served to you.
 There is no need to include court evidence such as videos or pictures.

 To complete an allegation dispute, you'll need to appear in court.
 Your court date will be mailed to you by the Provincial Court Registry.
 If the court date doesn't work for you, reschedule it by contacting your local court.
 If you miss your court date you'll have to pay the ticket.